grumpycoders/papan/docs/auth-server.md

 The Auth server (on https://auth.papan.online) is the only piece that isn't distributable.
 The point is still to make it optional in the process.
 One shouldn't have to authenticate to use Papan.
 But a lobby server might request that its users are authenticated.
+A lobby server that isn't requiering its users to be authenticated wouldn't need the auth server at all.
+It'd simply accept usernames blindly.
 That single server, with its SSL certificate, is to be trusted by the clients using it.

 We would still distribute the code for the auth server, if anyone wants to create an alternative authoritative source for the authentication on their own separate network.